hudochenkov/sketchkeys/README.md

 `root` — configs and dependencies.

-`build` — destination directory.
+`dist` — destination directory.
 There would be generated assets.
 Shouldn't be in repository.

-`dev` — source directory for everything:
+`src` — source directory for everything:

 * dev root — HTML.
 * `img` — images.
 	* `img/svg-sprite` — SVGs for SVG-sprite.
 	* `img/temp` — temporary images.
 They don't go to production and for demonstration purpose only.
 * `js` — JavaScript.
-	* `js/libs` — JavaScript libraries and plugins, that can't be installed via npm.
 * `pcss` — PostCSS files.

 ## Generate assets